-Chemical technicians use special instruments and techniques to help chemists and chemical engineers in researching, developing, and producing chemical products and processes.
+Chemical technicians use special instruments and techniques to help chemists and chemical engineers research, develop, and produce chemical products and processes.

 Technicians typically work in laboratories, where they conduct experiments, or in manufacturing facilities, such as chemical or pharmaceutical manufacturing plants, where they monitor production processes.
 Most technicians work full time.

-Chemical technicians need an associate’s degree or 2 years of postsecondary training for most jobs.
+Chemical technicians need an associate’s degree or 2 years of postsecondary education for most jobs.
 Most chemical technicians receive on-the-job training.

-Employment of chemical technicians is expected to increase by 7 percent from 2010 to 2020, slower than the average for all occupations.
-Graduates of applied science technology programs who are well trained on equipment used in laboratories or production facilities should have the best opportunities.
+Employment of chemical technicians is projected to grow 9 percent from 2012 to 2022, about as fast as the average for all occupations.
+Graduates of applied science technology programs who are trained to use equipment typically found in laboratories or production facilities should have the best opportunities.